 You may cancel your insurance policy any time you want.
 Even if you have an open claim with your insurance provider, you can cancel or switch your coverage.
-However, your claim does not switch with you.
-Your old company continues to handle your claim until it is settled or denied.
+Your claim does not switch companies with you, however.
+Your old company continues to handle your claim until they settle or deny it.

 Performing a Switch

 You can switch insurers, without charge, any time you please.
 Your old insurer simply cancels your existing policy when you give proper notice of cancellation in accordance with the policy's terms and conditions.

 In states where maintaining insurance is a legal requirement, your original insurer may require proof of coverage from your new insurer before it cancels your policy.
 This process is the same whether or not you have an open claim.
 Unless your policy specifically says otherwise, your insurance covers events that occur during the insured period even if you do not renew your policy.